 - 7411 is not available for those previously convicted of any drug crime.

-- 7411 is available for multiple drug crimes that occurred at the same time.
+- 7411 is available for multiple drug crimes that occur at the same time.

-- 7411 is not available for drug crimes with the element “delivery” or “manufacturing”.
+- 7411 is not available for drug crimes with the element of “delivery” or “manufacturing”.